-Washing the cover is easy!
+- Washing the cover is easy!
 I can just unzip it, wash on cold, and lay flat to dry.
 (I don’t use heat as the cover could shrink).
-Also, beware of toddlers who like to unzip everything that has a zipper in the house…this will be included.
+Also, beware of toddlers who like to unzip everything…this will get unzipped.

 Update at 7 months:

 He now falls asleep fine in it as we practiced putting him down after nursing and letting him cry for a couple minutes.
-He then goes right to sleep if he is actually tired.
-If not, I just get him up.
+Then he goes right to sleep.
+If he’s not tired, I just get him up.
 I think he likes the ‘cuddled in feeling’ because he kind of rolls sideways as close to the edges as he can get.